96-year old Charlie Munger is a true investing great.

 Bloomberg could change in a few years.
 Like Microsoft has.

 And that’s a good thing.
 Because people with an active mind, who are actively prepared and have the temperament to act when they see an insight/opportunity will always, always have a chance to be fabulously rich.

-Note: While I’ve done my best to note down Li Lu’s fabulous talk, it cannot capture the passion with which he speaks about value investing.
-Highly recommend that you watch the talk.
+(Note: While I’ve done my best to note down Li Lu’s fabulous talk, I don’t think I can capture the passion with which he speaks about value investing.
+Honestly.
+So, I urge you to check out the video.)